of Worship Language

 There is always a tension and conflict between God’s relational context and our human context due to their respective natures.
 Certainly Jesus does not call us to escape our human context, for example, as seen among ascetics.
 However, while on this earth we will always be lured by and susceptible to the powerful influence of reductionism that shapes and constructs human contextualization, particularly how we define our person, define God and interpret God’s words.
 In other words, human contextualization, inseparable from reductionism and its counter-relational work, is a formidable force that ongoingly contests our life and practice as God’s people.
 When not accounted for, our worship language reflects the extent of our human shaping from human contextualization of our person and these relationships, diminishing whole persons and minimalizing whole relationships that are rightfully God’s.
 The lure is nearly irresistible yet so subtle that we can no longer continue to assume that the triune God accepts our worship nor assume to be the worshipers the Father seeks.

-At his pivotal table fellowship, Jesus prayed in relational language for us to be distinguished from the prevailing context (“the world,” kosmos), just as Jesus distinguished himself (“sanctify myself, so they may be sanctified,” Jn 17:19).
-He is the key for his followers.
+At his pivotal table fellowship, Jesus prayed for us to be distinguished from the prevailing context (“the world,” kosmos), just as Jesus distinguished himself (“sanctify myself, so they may be sanctified,” Jn 17:19).
 Following him on his relational terms transforms us from inner out to establish definitively who we are and whose we are in transformed relationships together (Jn 17:14-19; Rom 6:3-4).
-The outcome is to distinguish his new creation family (from inner out) from human contextualization that merely constructs the appearance of it (from outer in), and thus also distinguishes our worship and worship language from our human context and its native language in referential terms, even while remaining in this context yet not of it.
+This is the process of sanctification, to be set apart from the common.
+The outcome is to distinguish his new creation family (from inner out) from human contextualization that merely constructs the appearance of it (from outer in).
+Thus also distinguishes our worship and worship language from our human context and its native language in referential terms, even while remaining in this context yet not of it.

 In the new covenant, the transcendent and holy God continues to enact by the Spirit his thematic relational action to ongoingly redeem us from the human relational condition “to be apart” from God’s relational whole, and transform us to be whole in his own family constituted in the Trinity.
 This new covenant relationship, like the old covenant, is defined solely by who and what the whole and holy God is and determined on the basis of how the Father, Son and Spirit so intimately interrelate as to be One (cf. Jn 17:21-23).
 Our whole person (signified by the qualitative function of the heart) must be redeemed and made whole from inner out in the qualitative image of God.
 Corporately, whole persons join together in transformed relationships as his new creation family in relational likeness of the whole of God, the Trinity.
 These relationships together are the dynamic of ecclesiology, the ecclesiology of the whole, distinguished in God’s relational language—‘singing’ the new song—of God’s whole relational context (not defined by human shaping) and God’s relational process (not determined by human contextualization).
 The dynamic of life of God’s relational context and process is defined as follows: